-A check noted as not sufficient funds, NSF, or insufficient funds is also referred to as a returned check, a return item, a check that bounced, or as a rubber check since it was bounced back to the payee by the bank on which the check was drawn.
+The check being returned as not sufficient funds is also referred to as a returned check, a bank return item, a check that bounced, or a rubber check since it was bounced back to the payee by the bank on which the check was drawn.

 Checks returned as not sufficient funds usually result in bank charges for both the payee and for the person writing the check.

-A check returned as not sufficient funds could be an indication that the financial condition of the maker of the check had declined.
-This could signal a potential credit loss if the maker of the check is a customer to which you extend credit terms on its purchases.
+A check returned as not sufficient funds could be an indication that the financial condition of the maker of the check may be suspect.

 Assume a company wrote a check for $5,000 but the balance in its general ledger account Cash was $4,500.
 It planned on making a $1,000 deposit before the check cleared its bank account.
 Unfortunately, the $5,000 check was presented to the bank prior to the planned deposit.
 If the bank account balance was less than $5,000, the bank likely returned the $5,000 check to the payee's bank with the notation: Returned due to not sufficient funds.